Jelly-Pudding/ereddicator/README.md

 - The client_secret is labeled "secret"
 2. Download the latest `.zip` file from the [Releases](https://github.com/Jelly-Pudding/ereddicator/releases/) page.
 3. Extract the contents of the `.zip` file to a folder.
 6. Run the `ereddicator.exe` file by double-clicking it.
+You may see `Windows protected your PC`.
+Just click on `More Info` and then click `Run anyway`.
 A console window will open.
 Follow its instructions.

 ## Instructions (for Python Users)